jordanpotti/guardduty-opsec/README.md

 # guardduty-opsec

+Guardduty is AWS's security monitoring service that analyzes VPC Flow Logs, AWS CloudTrail management event logs, Cloudtrail S3 event logs and DNS logs.
+Typically, its the lowest bar for monitoring in an AWS environment, but can and does trip up attackers, pentesters and red teams.

 | FINDING TYPE                                              | THREAT PURPOSE      | RESOURCE | SEVERITY |
 |-----------------------------------------------------------|---------------------|----------|----------|
 | Backdoor:EC2/C&CActivity.B!DNS                            | Backdoor            | EC2      | High     |